 The stuffed tomatoes are best when freshly baked but will keep well for a day or two when refrigerated in an air-tight container.
 Reheat them in the oven at 400 F for about 15 minutes; a little extra cheese on top freshens them up.
-While not ideal because they will be softer, you can freeze the tomatoes before or after stuffing; let them thaw before baking as usual.
+While not ideal because they will be softer, you can freeze the tomatoes before or after stuffing; let them thaw in the refrigerator before baking as usual.

 - Switch to your favorite style of breadcrumbs.
 Panko, gluten-free, and seasoned breadcrumbs are great options.
 Make sure fresh breadcrumbs are very fine.